This is the story of my journey from being afraid

 Quick Tip: As soon as you get your authorization from CCMC to sit for the exam, be sure to contact Prometric to get the test date of your choice, as some centers fill up fast!

-In order to sit for the CCM exam, you must meet eligibility criteria.
+In order to sit for the CCM exam, you must meet the eligibility criteria.
 Take a look at this post for specific eligibility information.

 The CCM Exam includes: